jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 Supermarket Cashiers, Coffee shops, etc...
 : Jobs are customer checkouts or services to render (serving coffee)

-API Calls for information systems
+API Calls in information systems
 : Jobs are API requests that can succeed or fail and take a time to produce a response (output) or an error (scrap)

 Software or Engineering Design Teams